osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 roslaunch drcsim_gazebo atlas_robotiq_hands.launch
 ~~~

+If the initial hand configuration does not match your robot's configuration, you
+can edit the file [atlas_robotiq_hands.urdf.xacro](https://bitbucket.org/osrf/drcsim/src/default/atlas_description/robots/atlas_robotiq_hands.urdf.xacro).
+Note that there are alternative versions of this file for Atlas V3 and Atlas V4.

-Look for ros nodes controlling Robotiq hands by typing
+Once your configuration is correct you can look for ROS nodes controlling Robotiq hands by typing:

 ~~~
 rostopic list | grep hand